yduf/yduf.github.io/_posts/2025-05-08-nfs-onedrive.md

 - implement something like copy parti
 - and a fuse filesytem to obtain onedrive / syncthing caching experience.

+### Notes on implementations constraint

+- offload mechanism cannot be supported by a filesystem directly (kind of caching)
+- if allowing multiple client to connect:
+	- a merge / conflict strategy [must be handled ](https://chatgpt.com/share/689a068f-680c-800d-93a5-320b2c7d21e7)

 ## [CopyParty](https://news.ycombinator.com/item?id=44711519)

 > turn almost any device into a file server with resumable uploads/downloads using any web browser - [github](turn almost any device into a file server with resumable uploads/downloads using any web browser)